thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 changes, to then commit and push.
 This is fairly easy, fairly simple.
 In the end team members only have to remember a small set of version control commands to perform their day-to-day work.

-## It disables testing

-no feedback on the quality of our work until we think that we are finished – _**Too Late!

-the definitive point is the testing happening at merge time: my change works with everyone else's before that, you don't know, you hope nobody did something horrid that breaks your work

 ## It makes releases unpredictable